maxmcd/gRPSQLite/README.md

 .load path/to/libsqlite_vfs.so
 ```

+This also sets it as the default VFS.

 ### Statically compiling

 The process:
 1. Building a static lib
-2. Using a little C stub for initializing (sets the default VFS)
+2. Use a little C stub for initializing the VFS on start (sets the default VFS)
 3. Compile SQLite with the C stub and static library

-For statically compiling into a SQLite distribution, see the [`static_dev.Dockerfile`](static_dev.Dockerfile) example which does all of this automatically (you'll probably want to build with `--release` though).
+See the [`static_dev.Dockerfile`](static_dev.Dockerfile) example which does all of these steps (you'll probably want to build with `--release` though).

 ### Memory VFS with atomic commit example